 Commercial Auto Insurance has become invaluable to any business, organization, or ministry that owns and operates vehicles.
 It is not uncommon for organizations to see annual rate increases even when their drivers are safe and have a clean loss record.
-The truth is, that claims history is only one piece of the puzzle when it comes to your rates.
+However, claims history is only one piece of the puzzle when it comes to your rates.
 There are high-level trends that affect rates on a national scale.

 Here are a few factors that could be causing your rates to increase:

-- Distracted Driving Incidents – With accidents involving cellphones and other electronics on the rise, commercial auto insurance rates increase also.
+- Distracted Driving Incidents – With accidents involving cellphones and other electronics on the rise, commercial auto insurance rates will also increase.

 - Accident Costs – This includes the cost of medical care, and the costs to repair vehicle damage.
 As these costs increase, so does the cost of commercial auto insurance.

-- Driver Shortages – Many jobs for experienced drivers are going unfilled, forcing organizations to hire less inexperienced drivers.
+- Driver Shortages – Many jobs for experienced drivers are going unfilled, forcing organizations to hire less experienced drivers.
 With less experience often comes more accidents.
-This results in commercial auto rates to increase.
+This results in commercial auto rates increasing.

 - More Vehicles on the Road – There are more drivers on the road than ever before.
 The more drivers there are, the greater the risk of an accident.